This is what it looked like just prior to it's opening... And what it looked like when it opened in June 1984.

 And it's layout including Hall 1 and 1st floor.

 Over the years groups have come and groups have gone.
 The W.I market dissolved at the turn of the Millennium, the Registrar's service was stopped due to Hampshire County Council cuts in 2009, careers advice is catered for by several organisations and our fleet of minibuses were finally sold off in 2019.
+In 2020 we, like every other community centre in England, closed due to Covid 19 pandemic except for medical and educational hirings.

 This is what it looked like in 2019.
 The old hall (called Hall 1) is just visible on the right.